wacncontent/CustomizeTool/output/articles/service-bus/service-bus-shared-access-signature-authentication.md

 ## Access Shared Access Authorization rules on a namespace

 Operations on the Service Bus namespace root require certificate authentication.
 You must upload a management certificate for your Azure subscription.
-To upload a management certificate, click **Settings** in the left-hand pane of the Azure Management Portal.
+To upload a management certificate, click **Settings** in the left-hand pane of the [Azure Management Portal][].
 For more information about Azure management certificates, see [Create a Management Certificate for Azure](https://msdn.microsoft.com/zh-cn/library/azure/gg551722.aspx).

 The endpoint for accessing shared access authorization rules on a Service Bus namespace is as follows: